RALC88/riscv-vectorized-benchmark-suite/README.md

 ### Compile using  clang for RISCV Vector Version

-To compile any application you first enter in the subfolder and run the command make followed by the application name
+To compile any application run the command make followed by the application name
 ```
-cd _application
 make application
 ```
 For example to compile blackscholes:
 ```
-cd _blackscholes
 make blackscholes
 ```
 The same for the other applications ...